 - Safe and affordable housing is a fundamental human right

-- Homeless and impoverished women are entitled to be treated with empathy, dignity and without judgement
+- Homeless women are entitled to be treated with empathy, dignity and without judgement

 - Women have a right to safety, security, confidentiality and informed consent

-- Collaboration with other organizations and community groups are essential to our work
+- Collaboration, partnering and networking with community organizations and groups are essential to our work